Economics for Business

 What about after uni?

-You will gain valuable new skills which prepare you for work, graduate entry into management training programmes, or further study.
+When you graduate, you will have transformed yourself from an ambitious individual into a skilled and business-minded graduate.
+You will have gained valuable new skills which prepare you for work, graduate entry into management training programmes, or further study.

 The skills and knowledge gained by studying business and management are practical and applicable across a wide range of business functions.
 BNY Mellon, HSBC, RBS and Manchester United are just a few of the organisations that our students have gone on to secure positions with.